ZE-WEN/DendriteSAM/README.md

 # DendriteSAM
-This repository contains the code for training the DendriteSAM model, designed for dendritic segmentation in microscopy images.
+This repository contains the code for training the DendriteSAM model, designed for dendritic segmentation in electron microscopy images.

 The training scirpts are adapted from the [Segment Anything for Microscopy](https://github.com/computational-cell-analytics/micro-sam) repository.